theodorechle/cpp_gui/src/style/README.md

 #### ! support custom styles

 ### Modifiers
-Shown in the order style would apply
+Shown in precedence priority order:

 focused
 clicked
 hovered

+Custom modifiers can be written

 ### Identifiers (single element)
-An ididentifier (id) can be used to apply to a specific element
+An identifier (id) can be used to apply to a specific element

 ### Classes (groups of elements)
 A class can be used to apply style to multiple elements at once